 Prior to construction you will be required to submit the following bonds and agreements on City forms (forms at end of this page):

 Please Note: All signatures must be notarized.
 Also, the above documents must be accompanied with the required cash fees and deposits as noted in the second page of the Bond Estimate Form.

 Your project is now ready for construction!
 The standard agreement allows up to one year or the issuance of a certificate of occupancy (whichever occurs first) for you to complete the bonded improvements.
 The Director of Engineering may grant additional time on a case-by-case basis to complete these improvements.

 Your contractor will be required to obtain permits for each phase of construction.
 Since the inspection fees have already been collected, your contractor will only be charged a nominal issuance fee for each permit.
 The only exceptions to this will be if your contractor will be working in an arterial street or will have a hauling operation into or out of the site.
 In these instances your contractor will be required to obtain a special permit which may require an additional refundable cash bond to guarantee clean up and compliance with allowed working hours.

 Once the public improvements have been completed you will need to submit a request (in writing) for a final inspection.
-As part of the final closeout for the project, your engineer will be required to submit the following to the Engineering department:
+As part of the final closeout for the project, your engineer will be required to submit the following to the Public Works Department Engineering Division:

 At this point, if everything has been completed satisfactorily, you are finished and your bonds will be released.